 Woolflech is a name of ancient Norman origin.
 It arrived in England with the Norman Conquest of 1066.
 The Woolflech family lived in Cheshire, at Woolley.
 "This family, anciently De Wolegh, or De Woloey, were settled in Longdendale, co Chester as early as the reign of King John."

 Early Origins of the Woolflech family

 The surname Woolflech was first found in Cheshire where they held a family seat in Longdendale.
 Woolley is also located in Cambridgeshire, Cornwall, Derbyshire and West Yorkshire.
 These place names are derived from the Old English words wulf + leah and literally means "wood or clearing frequented by wolves."
 Two of the places are listed in the Domesday Book as Ciluelai in Cambridgeshire and Wiluelai in West Yorkshire.

 Another branch of the family was found at Thorpe in Surrey in later years.
 "The manor appears to have been held under the abbots of Chertsey in the 15th century, by a family named Thorpe: after the Dissolution, Queen Elizabeth granted the lands to Sir John Wolley, her Latin secretary."

 Early History of the Woolflech family

 This web page shows only a small excerpt of our Woolflech research.
-Another 80 words (6 lines of text) covering the years 1622, 1675, 1695 and 1771 are included under the topic Early Woolflech History in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) covering the years 1596, 1684, 1648, 1651, 1622, 1675, 1667, 1694, 1663, 1695 and 1771 are included under the topic Early Woolflech History in all our PDF Extended History products and printed products wherever possible.

 Woolflech Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Woolley, Wooley, Wooly and others.

 Early Notables of the Woolflech family (pre 1700)

 Another 112 words (8 lines of text) are included under the topic Early Woolflech Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Woolflech family to Ireland

 Some of the Woolflech family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Woolflech family to the New World and Oceana
+Migration of the Woolflech family

-.
+Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
+Families left for Ireland, North America, and Australia in enormous numbers, travelling at high cost in extremely inhospitable conditions.
+The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
+Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Woolflech or a variant listed above: Richard Wooley settled in Virginia in 1635; John Wooley settled in Virginia in 1623; Cicely Wooley arrived in Philadelphia in 1683; John Woolley arrived in Jamaica in 1663.